michielbdejong/fxsync-webcrypto/README.md

 * record: The object to JSON-stringify, sign, and encrypt
 * collectionName: The name of the FxSync collection for which to encrypt (see http://docs.services.mozilla.com/sync/storageformat5.html#encryption).
 Returns:
-A promise for a JSON string encoding an object with fields ciphertext, IV, and hmac, which is the payload to be uploaded to the FxSync server.
+A promise for an object with ciphertext, IV, and hmac, which can be JSON-stringified to get the payload to be uploaded to the FxSync server.

 ### decrypt
-This function JSON-parses the payload, checks the HMAC signature, and if that matches, uses AES-CBC to decrypt the ciphertext, given the IV.
+This function checks the payload.hmac signature, and if that matches, uses AES-CBC to decrypt payload.ciphertext, given payload.IV.

 Arguments:
-* payload: A JSON string encoding an object with fields ciphertext, IV, and hmac, presumably the payload of a download from the FxSync server.
+* payload: An object with fields ciphertext, IV, and hmac, presumably the JSON-parsed payload of a download from the FxSync server.
 * collectionName: The name of the FxSync collection for which to decrypt (see http://docs.services.mozilla.com/sync/storageformat5.html#decryption).
 Returns:
 A promise for an object (the record again that was originally JSON-stringified and encrypted on this or on another FxSync client).